 Japanese cuisine is well known around the world, especially for its most commercialized part – sushi.
-But Japan has much more to offer, its food is known for being delicious, nutritious and well balanced to be more enjoyable.
-Since it is an island nation, fish and sea food is making up majority of dishes.
+But Japan has much more to offer, its food is known for being delicious, nutritious, and well-balanced to be more enjoyable.
+Since it is an island nation, fish and seafood is making up the majority of dishes.

 Another fish-based dish is tempura – a variation of battered and fried fish, seafood, or vegetables.
-Depending on a region, it is served with different dipping sauces.
+Depending on the region, it is served with different dipping sauces.

 Kaiseki is a traditional dish mostly offered in fine dining venues.
-Originated from team ceremonies, this dish is carefully crafted with diverse ingredient and design with attention to detail.
+Originated from team ceremonies, this dish is carefully crafted with diverse ingredients and designs with attention to detail.

-Udon is very popular noodle dish, made from wheat flour.
-Popularity comes from its delicious taste, variety of toppings and very affordable price.
+Udon is a very popular noodle dish, made from wheat flour.
+Popularity comes from its delicious taste, variety of toppings, and very affordable price.

 Sashimi is raw food that predates sushi.
-It refers to thinly sliced raw beef, chicken, fish or a seafood.
+It refers to thinly sliced raw beef, chicken, fish, or seafood.
 Differs from sushi by not including rice or intricate decoration.

-Miso soup is traditional starter meal in Japan, made of dashi stock, fish or kelp – mixed with miso bean paste with savory umami element.
-Other ingredients include tofu, sliced green onions, fish, clams and pork depending on a region or personal taste.
+Miso soup is a traditional starter meal in Japan, made of dashi stock, fish, or kelp – mixed with miso bean paste with savory umami element.
+Other ingredients include tofu, sliced green onions, fish, clams, and pork depending on a region or personal taste.